raibread/raibread.github.io-source/Research/index.md

 ## __Awards__

-Tom Ten Have Award, _Honorable Mention_ (2018).
+National Science Foundation Travel Award (2018)
-: Awarded at the 2018 Atlantic Causal Inference Conference for "exceptionally creative or skillful research on causal inference" for the paper _Extended Sensitivity Analysis for Heterogeneous Unmeasured Confounding with an Application to Sibling Studies of Returns to Education_.
+: Awarded to the five best junior researcher posters at the 2018 Atlantic Causal Inference Conference; for the poster _Extended Sensitivity Analysis for Heterogeneous Unmeasured Confounding with an Application to Sibling Studies of Returns to Education_